Set sail with MSC World America

 Note: Prices are based on two people sharing a stateroom and are in U.S. Dollars unless otherwise specified.
 Pricing is subject to change and based on availability.

-If Royal Caribbean cancels your cruise, they will typically offer a full refund or allow you to reschedule the cruise for a future date.
-In some cases, you may also receive compensation such as onboard credit or discounts on future bookings.
+If Royal Caribbean cancels your cruise, they typically offer a full refund or allow you to reschedule the cruise for a future date.
+In some cases, you may also receive compensation, such as onboard credit or discounts on future bookings.
 The cruise line will contact affected passengers with details and options for rebooking or refunds, depending on the circumstances of the cancellation.

 Top Royal Caribbean Cruise Blogs